 Burchard’s lab leads the largest gene-environment study of asthma in minority children in the United States—a project spurred by recognition of ethnic differences in asthma occurrence, mortality, and treatment response.

 “Including diverse populations in clinical and biomedical research is a must, ethically and scientifically,” he writes, noting that “fewer than 4% of genetic association studies have been conducted in non-Europeans.”

 Burchard is a faculty member in the Department of Bioengineering and Therapeutic Sciences, a joint department of the UCSF Schools of Pharmacy and Medicine.

-Medical research: Missing patients – Diversity: A Nature & Scientific American special issue
+Medical research: Missing patients – Diversity: A Nature and Scientific American special issue